a-blondel/mohh2-server/README.md

 ## Wiki

-Everything to know is in the [Wiki](https://github.com/a-blondel/mohh2-server/wiki)
+Everything to know is in the [Wiki](https://github.com/a-blondel/ea-nation-server/wiki)
 It contains :
-- Generic info about the game (weapons, maps,...)
+- Generic info about the games (weapons, maps,...)
 - Technical knowledge (packet capture, ...)

 ## Development Status

-**Work In Progress** - The Wii version allows to access the main menu, leaderboards and lobbies while the PSP version disconnects before login screen.
+**Work In Progress** - Focused on making the UHS (User Hosted Server) to work with MoHH and MoHH2.

+### MoHH2 progress

 You can follow the progress on the [project board](https://github.com/users/a-blondel/projects/2/views/1).

 <img src="doc/img/player-details.png" alt="player-details" width="400"/> <img src="doc/img/leaderboards.png" alt="leaderboards" width="400"/><br/>